 Conclusion

 The results of our analysis are definitive and show that we can use machine learning in order to detect commented-out code.
-We were able to accomplish this within a 5% confidence interval within the original 80 projects in addition to creating a gold set which was derived from these original 80 projects.
+We were able to accomplish this within a 5% confidence interval within the original 78 projects with an average precision of 98.36%, average recall of 97.42%, and an average F1 score of 97.86%.
+In addition we create a gold set which was derived from these original 78 projects containing 26 of the projects.
 Part of developing this gold set required the development of a comment taxonomy, which is covered in Chapter 3.
 Developing this taxonomy allowed us to answer both the question of what commented-out code is as well as the different ways to provide comments and commented-out code.

 Following the testing of the projects used to form the gold set we moved on to 50 entirely new projects.
 These projects saw a reduction in precision due to the program we developed detecting lines that contained code but were not fully commented out code themselves.
 However, our analysis showed that we succeeded in detecting commented-out code within an acceptable margin of error combined with the results from the original corpus.
 Furthermore, we were able to use the results to determine the prevalence of commented-out code in open-source software projects.